Xiaoxu-UMCES/CBP-CDF/README.md

 users to identify the nearest six grid points to a selected location and visualize basic time series plots based on the selected point.

-*You should see below like this in your terminal:*![A screenshot of a computer program Description automatically generated](media/image4.png){width="4.178571741032371in" height="6.243286307961505in"}
+*You should see below like this in your terminal:

-![A screenshot of a computer generated image Description automatically generated](media/image5.png){width="5.857142388451444in" height="3.0866983814523183in"}

-![A graph with different colored lines Description automatically generated with medium confidence](media/image6.png){width="6.5in" height="2.901388888888889in"}